 One major change that came along with the transition to the FedEx ISP business model was the agreement.
-The FedEx ISP Transition Workbook defines the ISP Agreement as a “negotiated, legally-binding contract between the contracted service provider (CSP) and FedEx Ground.
-It includes a range of individually negotiated financial and non-financial terms that are unique to the CSP’s business, with a term of up to three years.
-An ISP Agreement outlines the service-level results that CSPs agree to provide and the regulatory compliance requirements they agree to meet for the term of the agreement.
-In return, FedEx Ground compensates CSPs for services rendered as mutually agreed upon during ISP Agreement negotiations.”
+The FedEx ISP Agreement is a negotiated, legally-binding contract between the independent service provider (ISP) and FedEx Ground.
+It includes a range of individually negotiated financial and non-financial terms that are unique to the ISP’s business, with a typical term between 1-2 years.
+An ISP Agreement outlines the service-level results that ISPs agree to provide and the regulatory compliance requirements they agree to meet for the term of the agreement.
+In return, FedEx Ground compensates ISPs for services rendered as mutually agreed upon during ISP Agreement negotiations.

 Main Components of an ISP Agreement